-Becoming a knight was a long and difficult process and was also a very costly endeavour, because of this and traditional customs dictated by the Feudal system commonly only the sons of Nobles could become Medieval Knights.
+Becoming a knight was a long and difficult process and was also a very costly endeavour, because of this and traditional customs dictated by the Feudal system commonly only the sons of Nobles could become Medieval Knights!

-A pageboy would start to learn how to fight and ride a horse in a castle until they were teenagers and around the age of 14/15 years of age, they would take their next step on their journey to knighthood as a Squire.
+A pageboy would also start to learn how to fight and ride a horse in a castle until they were teenagers and around the age of 14/15 years of age, they would take their next step on their journey to knighthood as a Squire.

-A Squire had to master a variety of weapons whilst being an expert on a horse, the apprenticeship was long and hard and the squire would have to keep his master’s armour and weaponry in top condition.
+A Squire had to master a variety of weapons whilst being an expert on a horse, the apprenticeship was long and hard and the squire would have to keep his master’s armor and weaponry in top condition.

 Squires had to learn fighting techniques and riding skills and would watch their masters closely and follow them into battle.

-Medieval knights needed to be extremely strong to be able to carry heavy weapons during long battles whilst wearing heavy armour.
+Medieval knights needed to be extremely strong to be able to carry heavy weapons during long battles whilst wearing heavy armor.

 As the medieval period progressed, training methods advanced and specialist equipment such as the Quintain was introduced that helped Knights with Jousting techniques and the use of other weapons such as Flails and Maces.

 The quintain was a rotating pole that squires and knights charged on horseback, they would try to hit the shield cleanly with the tip of their lance and if they did not hit the shield at the right place at the correct speed the rotating sandbag could knock them from their horses.

 Medieval Squires would practice wrestling and grapple and take part in mock sword fights using wooden, whalebone swords called batons to hone their swordsmanship and improve their fitness.

-Small round Buckler style shields made from wood or metal were used in mock fights to learn how to defend against sword attacks.
+Small round Buckler-style shields made from wood or metal were used in mock fights to learn how to defend against sword attacks.

 Medieval Squires had to learn the code of chivalry that applied to all squires hoping to become a knight.

-This was basically rules the Medieval Knights had to follow and involved morality teachings, codes of acceptable conduct that knights had to display towards people especially women and strict rules they had to obey.
+These were basically rules Knights had to follow and involved morality teachings, codes of acceptable conduct that knights had to display towards people especially women, and strict rules they had to obey.

 The squire dressed in a white robe would kneel down and have both his shoulders tapped with a sword, usually by his father as other nobles watched.

-A squire was given a sword and spurs for his achievement and new found status at becoming a medieval knight.
+A squire was given a sword and spurs for his achievement and the new status of a knight.